-Oh my horticultural goodness, Sunnylands Center & Gardens are a work of modern art.
-Lucy and I had spent the day before in Joshua Tree National Park and were already on sensory overload when we arrived here.
-This garden knocked our socks off!
-Entering in the long, curving driveway the garden impacts you right away but then you see the Sunnylands Visitor Center at the end of the drive.
+Oh my horticultural goodness, Sunnylands Center and Gardens are a work of modern art.
+Lucy and I had spent the day before at Joshua Tree National Park and were already on sensory overload when we arrived here.
+This garden knocked our socks off from the get-go!

 Although there are roughly 53,000 individual plants in this garden, there are only 70 species.
-That means a lot of repetition.
+This means a lot of repetition.
 The style of the garden is a direct reflection of the style of the center – sleek, modern, appealing and fascinating.

 We’ll start this pictorial tour in the front garden which is “wilder” than the back garden.
 The wildflower field makes up the majority of this part of the garden.

-Here is the garden in front of the center:
+Here is the garden in front of the center

 Here is the garden behind the center

-I can’t wait to go back to this garden located in the Cochella Valley which you may have heard of because of its music and arts festival.
-If you go, be sure to check the website as they are only open certain days and closed for 2 months out of the year.
+I can’t wait to go back to this garden located in the Coachella Valley (which you may have heard of because of its famous music festival).
+If you go, be sure to check the website as they are only open certain days and are closed for summer.

 The estate itself is now used as a retreat for high powered world leaders to meet in peace and privacy to work on whatever issue confronts them.
-We did not tour the house but that is saved for the next visit.
+We did not tour the historic estate but that is saved for another visit.
 Plus, that means there’s a whole other garden to be seen!

 This post may contain affiliate links.
-Please check our policies here.
+You can read our policies here.